 There are many ways to trade the FTSE 100, including spread betting on the FTSE, but one of the most popular is CFDs.

 When trading CFDs on the FTSE 100, you enter into an agreement to exchange the difference in the price of the index from the point at which your position is opened to when it’s closed.
 So, you will speculate on whether you think the price of the FTSE 100 will rise or fall – and make a profit if you predict correctly and a loss if you don’t.

 Let’s look at an example.
 Say you think that the FTSE 100 price is going to increase, so you buy five FTSE 100 CFD contracts, valued at £2 each, when the buy price was at 7300.
 The total value of your position would be £73,000 (a buy price of 7300 x 5 contracts x £2).

-CFDs are leveraged, so you’ll put up a deposit (called margin) to open a position.
+However, CFDs are leveraged, so you’ll only put up a deposit (called margin) to open a position.
 The margin rate for trading CFDs on the FTSE 100 is 5%, so you would only need to put up a margin worth 5% of total value of your futures position – this equals £3650 (5% x £73,000).